SkillerRaptor/hyper_lang/README.md

 - [License](#license)

 ## Getting Started
+The intention of Hyper is a type-safe programming language, which has a high level of safety. <br />
+To provide this kind of safety Hyper contains the following features:
+- No uninitialized data
+- No undefined behavior
+- No global variables
+- No variable shadowing
+- Immutable variables by default

 ### Building
 1. Download the source code by using Git and cloning the repository, or downloading it as a zip.